khaosans/ai-cyberattack-defense/README.md

 ## ⚠️ Disclaimer

 This repository contains analysis based on publicly available threat intelligence reports.
-The information is provided for **educational and defensive purposes only**.
+The information is provided for **educational and demonstration purposes only**.

+**This is a demonstration project** intended to illustrate concepts and provide educational value.
+It is not production-ready software and should not be used in production environments without significant additional development, security hardening, and professional review.
 Organizations should consult with qualified cybersecurity professionals when implementing security measures.

 ## 🔗 Additional Resources